Dr Tanay Bose

-- Chairman and treasurer of Protea Student Residence, Department of Residence Affairs and Accommodation (TuksRes), University of Pretoria - August 2016 - till now
+- Chairman, Protea Student Residence, Department of Residence Affairs and Accommodation (TuksRes), University of Pretoria - August 2016 - ongoing

 - Visiting researcher, Prof. Treena Burgess Laboratory, Centre for Phytophthora Research and Management (CPSM), Department of Biological Science, Murdoch University, Perth, Western Australia – 1 July 2014 – 30 September 2014.

 - Gold Medalist Master of Science in Botany, Presidency College, University of Calcutta - 2009

 - Recipient of Biology Teaching Assistant Professional Development (BioTAP) certificate 2013

 - FABI Best Website Award 2016